Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.6.0 =
+* New: New Cookie banner variations with new checkbox options, accept all button, etc.
+* Fix: revoke on legacy revoke button not revoking correctly
+* Improvement: vimeo with DNT=1 in the URL will not get blocked, as it's privacy friendly, non tracking.

 = 4.5.2 =
 * Fix: setCookie function at one point in code called without expiry, causing it to get set with session expiry